 Ashirvad Pipes to invest Rs 500 cr in TS

-Ashirvad Pipes is also in talks with the Government of Telangana for setting up a Centre of Excellence for Manufacturing in the State.
+Ashirvad Pipes is also in talks with the Telangana government for setting up a Center of Excellence for manufacturing plastic pipes in the State.
+Industries Department Principal Secretary Jayesh Ranjan was also present in the meeting.
+Four years ago, Aliaxis Group acquired Bangalore-based plastic pipe manufacturer Ashirvad Pipes Pvt Ltd.